Email Marketing Strategies for Better Results

 For persuasive, customer-oriented copy, active voice is preferred – make the sentences about the doer: Here’s what you can do (active) vs. Here’s what can be done (passive).

-- Speaking of you’s, sprinkle in second person pronouns (you, your, yours) to address your audience more directly and help them relate to your text: Click here to order a shirt vs. Click here to order your shirt.
+- Speaking of you’s, sprinkle in second person pronouns (you, your, yours) that directly address your audience and help them relate to your text: Click here to order a shirt vs. Click here to order your shirt.

-- Use your verbs in the imperative, the grammatical mood for giving commands and requests.
-Call-to-action buttons like Read more, Click here, Sign up, Subscribe to my channel are all examples.
+- Use verbs in the imperative, the grammatical mood for giving commands and requests.
+CTA buttons like Read more, Click here, Sign up, Subscribe to my channel are all examples.
 Spot the difference: My latest designs are available here vs. Follow the link to check out my latest designs.

-And now for a couple Printful emails that didn’t quite hit that 30% open rate, but that click rate, though!
+Now for a couple of Printful emails that didn’t get a 30% open rate, but that click rate, though!